DavidRandallPeters/UnrealEngine/UE4_004_Marbles002_Physics.md

 - Reposition the **Marble** Actor so that it's a little bit in the air above the **Floor** Actor
 - Hit **Play** and test it out
-- Try tilting your *Floor* Actor using the keyboard inputs we programmed
+- Try tilting your *Floor* Actor using the keyboard inputs that we programmed earlier

 <br>